Artwork Details

 “If you’re an extraordinarily gifted woman, the door is open.
 What women are fighting for is the right to be as mediocre as men.”

-Riviera, which Hartigan painted in 1966, is a dynamic composition that features boldly colored, semi-abstract shapes and forms outlined in black.
+Riviera (1966) is a dynamic, semi-abstract composition with boldly colored shapes and forms hinting at a rocky shoreline.
 The work is an example of how physical a painting can feel and how much of the artist’s energy remains on the canvas.